CrowdStrike/Cloud-AWS/Control-Tower/documentation/implementation-guide.md

 # Implementation Guide for CrowdStrike Falcon Discover for Cloud

-# Foreward
+# Foreword
-With CrowdStrike Discover for Cloud and Conainers you can gain immediate and comprehensive visibility into all managed endpoints equipped with CrowdStrike Falcon workload security, and unmanaged assets across all accounts.
+With CrowdStrike Discover for Cloud and Containers you can gain immediate and comprehensive visibility into all managed endpoints equipped with CrowdStrike Falcon workload security, and unmanaged assets across all accounts.
 In addition, Discover for Cloud and Containers is able to cross boundaries to see Amazon Virtual Private Cloud (Amazon VPC) and subnets, and collect data from all endpoints -- even those that are unmanaged -- as well as all hybrid infrastructure.
 The rich AWS content Discover for Cloud and Containers allows organizations to quickly understand and prioritize instances and immediately ensure that the Falcon sensor is fully deployed, dramatically improving organizations' security positions.

 The purpose of this Implementation Guide is to enable every AWS Marketplace customer to seamlessly activate, deploy, and configure, CrowdStrike Discover for Cloud and Containers in an AWS Control Tower environment while taking full advantage of the resources pre-configured by AWS Control Tower as part of the initialization.